-While visiting a food delivery company in London, T. Rowe Price investment professional Corey Shull saw a unique opportunity to go the extra mile in his research and gain a deeper understanding of the company’s potential to deliver growth for investors.
+While visiting a food delivery company in London, T. Rowe Price investment professionals saw a unique opportunity to go the extra mile in their research and gain a deeper understanding of the company’s potential to deliver growth for investors.

-Shull looks for early stage companies that are poised to disrupt their respective industries through technological or business model innovations.
+Several of our investment professionals focus on identifying early stage companies that could disrupt their respective industries through technological or business model innovations.

 Delivery is the fastest-growing channel in food service and is forecast to grow 51% between 2016 and 2021.1

 Our investment professionals go beyond the numbers when analyzing companies, heading out into the field to interview top managers and observe operations firsthand.
 Their research led them to a London-based food delivery company, which had recently unveiled an innovative concept to complement their traditional delivery model: a decentralized network of satellite kitchens from which to launch bike deliveries in a congested urban environment.